The Lands of Gilead, Assigned by Mose to the Tribe of Manasseh .

-Detailed map of the lands of the Tribe of Manasseh in the Holy Land, from Christian van Adrichom's Theatrum Terrae Sanctae, first publshed in 1590.
+Fine example of the map of the lands of the Tribe of Manasseh, one of the Territories of ancient Holy Land, from Van Adrichom's Theatrum Terrae Sanctae, first publshed in 1590.

 The map shows the lands assigned to half the tribe of Manasseh by Moses.
 This territory on the east side of the River Jordan is sometimes called "the land of Gilead," or "on the other side of Jordan."
 It embraced the whole of Bashan and was bounded on the south by Mahanaim, and extended north to Lebanon.